drtyhlpr/rpi23-gen-image/README.md

 #### Kernel compilation:
 ##### `BUILD_KERNEL`=false
 Build and install the latest RPi2/3 Linux kernel.
-Currently only the default RPi2/3 kernel configuration is used.
+Currently only the default RPi2/3 kernel configuration is used. `BUILD_KERNEL`=true will automatically be set if the Raspberry Pi model `3` is used.

 ##### `KERNEL_REDUCE`=false
 Reduce the size of the generated kernel by removing unwanted device, network and filesystem drivers (experimental).